-According to their pleas, the Tuckers were controlling officers and majority shareholders of Quantell, Inc. and Intaset Technologies Corporation from 2007 to 2010.
+According to his plea and court documents, Shaun Tucker and his wife Joanne were controlling officers and majority shareholders of Quantell, Inc. and Intaset Technologies Corporation from 2007 to 2010.
 Quantell and Intaset provided labor services to federal government agencies.
-In 2010, the Tuckers sold Intaset, but continued to have influence on the operation of Intaset.
+In 2010, the Tuckers sold Intaset, but continued to influence its operation.